Barski-lab/cwl-airflow/README.md

 5. On completion the workflow results will be saved in the current folder

 ### VirtualBox
 In order to run CWL-Airflow virtual machine you have to install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-The host machine should have access to the Internet.
+The host machine should have access to the Internet, at least 8 CPUs and 16 GB of RAM.

 1. Clone CWL-Airflow repository
     ```bash